Pursuant to Articles 13 and 14 of EU Regulation No. 679/2016 on the protection of individuals with regard to the processing of personal data ("GDPR")

 Personal Data are used to fulfil record-keeping obligations, legal obligations relating to anti-money laundering (including, in particular, those laid down in Legislative Decree 231/2007 as amended) and the prevention of the use of the financial system for the purpose of laundering the proceeds of criminal activities and the financing of terrorism, as well as obligations relating to compliance with antitrust regulations.

-The provision of Personal Data for the purposes of a), b) and c) is deemed necessary in order to execute the professional assignment and the fulfilment of the obligations in question, as well as compulsory pursuant to Art.
+The provision of Personal Data for the purposes indicated in points a), b) and c) of Article 3.1 is deemed necessary in order to execute the professional assignment and the fulfilment of the obligations in question, as well as compulsory pursuant to Art.
 21 of Legislative Decree no. 231/2007 for the purpose of c); any refusal to provide Personal Data will make it impossible for the Firm to execute the professional assignment / or request for services received.

-The provision of Personal Data for purposes d) and e) is to be considered optional; refusal to provide such data shall not prejudice in any way the performance of the agreed/requested professional services, but it will make it impossible to receive updates on the Firm's projects/events and/or to be mentioned in the approval surveys to which the Firm will participate.
+The provision of Personal Data for the purposes indicated in points d) and e) of Article 3.1 is optional; the refusal to provide such data will in no way affect the provision of the professional services agreed/requested, but will have the consequence that, in relation to the purposes indicated in point d), it will not be possible to receive updated information on the new legislation/case-law and/or projects/events of the Firm, as well as, in relation to the purposes indicated in point e), to be mentioned in the context of the submissions/surveys in which the Firm will be involved.

 If the performance of the mandate/services requested involves the processing of special categories of personal data and/or judicial data, the legal basis will consist of the establishment, exercise and defence of rights in court (Art.
 9, para.
 2(f), GDPR) and/or the fulfilment of obligations to which the data controller is subject (professional secrecy pursuant to Art.
 9, para.
 2(b), GDPR and Art.
 6, para.
 1(c), GDPR).